-- 31.1 The Members shall elect the Chair of the Board for a two (2) year term at each Annual Meeting occurring in an even numbered year using the procedure generally described in By-Law 28. - 31.2 Any individual nominated for the position of elected Director in accordance with By-Law 27.2, is eligible to stand for election as Chair of the Board. - 31.3 Any individual described in By-Law 31.2 who wishes to run for the position of Chair of the Board shall, no later than forty-five (45) Days prior to the Annual Meeting at which the elections will be occurring, instruct the Chair of the Nominating Committee to include that individual's name on the ballot for the position of Chair of the Board.
-The Nominating Committee shall send a list of the candidates for the Chair of the Board position, along with any supporting documentation, to the Members at least thirty (30) Days prior to the commencement of the Annual Meeting. - 31.4 The candidate receiving the most votes shall be declared elected as Chair of the Board.
+- 31.1 The Members shall elect the Chair of the Board for a two (2) year term at each Annual Meeting where elections occur using the procedure generally described in By-Law 28.
+For the 2022 elections only, the Chair shall serve a one (1) year term, terminating at the end of the Annual Meeting occurring approximately one year thereafter. - 31.2 Nominations for the position of Board Chair must be submitted to the Nominating Committee who will create a short list of candidates to be placed on the election ballot for the Chair position. - 31.3 The Nominating Committee shall send the shortlist of candidates for the Chair of the Board position, along with any supporting documentation, to the Members at least thirty (30) Days prior to the commencement of the Annual Meeting.
+For the 2022 elections only, such short list shall be provided to the Members at least nineteen (19) days prior to the commencement of the Annual Meeting.

+- 31.4 The candidate receiving the most votes shall be declared elected as Chair of the Board.
 If more than one Chair of the Board candidate receives the highest number of votes on the first ballot or any subsequent ballot, the candidates who receive less than the highest number of votes on the current ballot shall be removed from the ballot and voting will continue until one candidate is the sole recipient of the most votes.
-In the event of a deadlock, the Chair of the Board shall be selected by a random draw conducted by the Chair of the Nominating Committee, from among the deadlocked candidates. - 31.5 Following the election of the Chair of the Board at the Annual Meeting, all of the remaining nominees described in By-Law 27.2, including nominees who unsuccessfully ran for the position of Chair of the Board, shall be eligible to run for the vacant elected Board positions using the procedure generally described in By-Law 28. - 31.6 No individual may serve more than two (2) consecutive two (2) year terms as Chair of the Board.
+In the event of a deadlock as determined at the sole and absolute discretion of the Chair of the Nominating Committee or their designate, the Chair of the Board shall be selected by a random draw conducted by the Chair of the Nominating Committee or their deadlocked candidates. - 31.5 Following the election of the Chair of the Board at the Annual Meeting, elections for the remaining vacant positions on the Board shall proceed, using the procedure generally described in By-Law 28.
+Candidates who ran for the Board Chair position unsuccessfully, but who were also shortlisted by the Nominating Committee under By-Law 27, shall be included on the ballot for those vacant positions. - 31.6 No individual may serve more than two (2) consecutive two (2) year terms as Chair of the Board.